HP Metrics & Evaluation

 • Needs assessment

-Identify and promote evidence-based practice and program evaluation to give you a leg up on what is known to work (and not work)
+Identify and promote evidence-based practice and program evaluation to inform you about what is known to work (and not work)

 • Review literature

-• Identify best practices within and outside the Army
+• Identify best practices within and outside the DoD

 Determine and document evidence in support of your health promotion or readiness program, policy, or initiative's: